How to Scrape Google Search Results with Python (Easy Guide)

 Scraping Google Search Results Without Getting Blocked

-As we stated earlier, for this example we’ll build our Google web scraper to collect competitors’ reviews.
+We’ll build a Google scraper using Python to collect competitors’ reviews.
 So, let’s imagine we’re a new startup building a project management software, and we want to understand the state of the industry.

 1. Choosing Your Target Keywords

-Now that we know our main goal, it’s time to pick the keywords we want to scrape to support it.
+Now that we know our main goal, it’s time to pick the keywords we want to scrape from Google search results to support it.

 To pick your target keywords, think of the terms consumers could be searching to find your offering and identify your competitors.